Mika Salo: Personal life

-Salo lives in Estonia, and has a son and a daughter with his wife Noriko Endo, who he married in July 1999.
+As of 2013, Salo lives in Tallinn, Estonia, where he moved from Monaco in the late 2000s.
+He has a son, born in 2001, and a daughter, born in 2004, with his ex-wife Noriko Salo (born 1970), a Japanese former gravure idol.
+They were married from 1999 to 2022, but they had already been living separately for over two years before the divorce.
+In 2023, Salo married Annica Lindblom.
 His godson Jesse Krohn competes in the IMSA SportsCar Championship.

 Like fellow Finns Keke Rosberg and JJ Lehto, both former Formula One drivers, Salo has commentated on several F1 races on MTV Oy since 2005.
 Since 2011, Salo has been hosting the Finnish TV-show, Virittäjät ('Test Drive by Mika Salo'), along with his former co-host Tomi Tuominen, who is a Finnish journalist, television presenter, sports commentator and former co-driver in the World Rally Championship.

 In 2013, Salo featured in Discovery channel's program called Driven to Extremes along with Hollywood actors Tom Hardy and Adrien Brody.
 Salo appeared in two episodes, one with Tom Hardy in minus 50 degrees Celsius in Russia, and the other one with Adrien Brody to the Malaysian jungle at the height of the monsoon season.